johnandersen777/johnandersen777.github.io/content/posts/gse1.md

   - Each execution context will be appended to the **SCITT log**, which operates as an **append-only** ledger, ensuring an immutable history of state changes.
 This makes it possible to track how policies were applied and enforced at different stages.
   - By tying the **policy engine flows** to the **SCITT log**, we can verify that no unauthorized actions have occurred.
 Every decision made by the policy engine is logged and auditable.

 - **AI as Individual Agents:** Imagine if each of us had our own versions of these truth-seeking AI agents—capable of navigating through complex system contexts, making secure decisions, and executing flows independently or cooperatively within a sandboxed environment.
 By distributing AI agents across various contexts, we can individually execute tasks in isolation or come together as a network of trusted agents to collaboratively solve more complex problems.
-Each AI, with access to a personalized SCITT log, can ensure that its actions remain secure and in alignment with the group's goals.
+Each AI, with access to a personalized SCITT log, can ensure that its actions remain secure and in alignment with the group’s goals.
   - This distributed approach would create a web of secure, verified processes that can not only scale but also adapt dynamically, leveraging the power of AI in a decentralized but coordinated fashion.

-Consider the following scenario: You ask a large language model (LLM) for the latest stock price of **EXAMPLE**.
-The LLM must call a financial API to retrieve the information, but the API is outside the trusted sandbox.
-Here’s how SCITT plays a key role in the process:

-1. The user requests the stock price from the LLM.
-2. The LLM sends a request to the **policy engine** to determine if the operation is permitted.
-   - The policy engine checks whether the LLM has the necessary authentication, using a **root of trust (TCB)** to verify.
-   - If approved, the policy engine records the transaction in the SCITT log for transparency and future auditing.
-3. The policy engine generates a **transparent statement**, which is then appended to the **SCITT registry**.
-4. A receipt is generated and sent back to the LLM, confirming that the request has passed the necessary security checks.
-5. The LLM, now authorized, calls the function to get the stock price from the external API.
-6. The result is returned to the LLM, and the entire flow, from the initial request to the final response, is logged in the **SCITT registry**.
-   - Every transition and external API call is logged at each **TCB level**, providing a full trace of the system context.
+- **Federation for Context Sharing:** To truly harness the collective power of these AI agents, we must implement **federation**, where AIs share context across networks to coordinate their actions.
+Each AI agent within the federation can share and interpret context-dependent communication, forming **ad-hoc groups** to tackle specific challenges.
+These communications, often termed **side channels** in security, serve as specialized languages between agents, enabling them to discuss nuanced situations and potential threats based on shared context.

+  - These side channels allow AIs to federate their operations and share insights about the environments they interact with, making context-aware decisions on the fly.
+This communication isn't static but evolves depending on the situation, allowing agents to form temporary alliances and execute coordinated flows to solve complex problems together.
+Side channels help AIs understand the subtle, context-dependent risks inherent in running shared dependencies on each other’s compute resources, enabling them to maintain a secure and resilient system.

 ## Executing a Flow Within a Sandbox

 [![asciicast-2024-09-02: Rolling Alice: Architecting: Alice: A Shell for a Ghost: SSH LLM help from anywhere as long as you have a tmux session: install tpm2-tools on fedora](https://asciinema.org/a/674501.svg)](https://asciinema.org/a/674501?t=111)

-Any unix machine (currently only fedora and debian based distro dependencies are auto installed.
-Passwordless sudo recommended) with tmux if you run this ssh command you’ll get a ghost in your shell.
-Inspired by https://localhost.run
+Any unix machine (currently only fedora and debian-based distro dependencies are auto-installed.
+Passwordless sudo is recommended.) with tmux can set up an environment by running the following ssh command to get a "ghost" in your shell:

 ```bash
 # From within TMUX